How to Programmatically Convert HTML to PDF in C#

 1. Using GcHtmlBrowser class: This approach can be considered when you want to generate a PDF document from scratch or a PDF document that solely consists of the HTML content you are looking forward to rendering.

-To implement this approach, the NewPage method of GcHtmlBrowser class should be invoked to prepare a browser page with HTML content.
-This method has two overloads, the one that accepts Uri to the source HTML page and the other that accepts HTML as a plain string.
+To implement this approach, the NewPage method of the GcHtmlBrowser class should be invoked to prepare a browser page with HTML content.
+This method has two overloads, one that accepts Uri to the source HTML page and the other that accepts HTML as a plain string.

-This method returns an instance of the HtmlPage class, and then the SaveToPdf method of the HtmlPage class helps to convert the source HTML to PDF.
+This method returns an instance of the HtmlPage class, and then the SaveAsPdf method of the HtmlPage class helps to convert the source HTML to PDF.
 It accepts the output file path as the first parameter.
 The second parameter (optional) is the PdfOptions instance that defines parameters for the output PDF file.

 DrawHtml method has two overloads: